New Orleans’ homicide total climbs to highest in 26 years

 “Our officers showed quick thinking and diligence today while apprehending the French Quarter shooting suspect.
 This same good police work will be in full force this weekend.
 I want to assure everyone, that the city, especially the French Quarter, will be adequately policed and protected,” said Superintendent Woodfork.

-About four hours later, around 4:38 p.m., police responded to a shooting in the 100 block of North Galvez Street.
+About four hours later, around 4:38 p.m., police responded to a shooting in the 100 block of North Galvez Street, right across from University Medical Center.
 Police say a man was found suffering from a gunshot wound to his body.
 He was taken to a local hospital for treatment.

 An hour after that, police responded to another shooting in the 2000 block of North Rocheblave Street.
 Police say around 5:25 p.m., a female was found in that area suffering from a gunshot wound.

-Then at 8:11 p.m., police say two people were shot in the 4800 block of Viola Street.
+Then at 8:11 p.m., police say two people were shot in the 4800 block of Viola Street in the Plum Orchard neighborhood of New Orleans East.
 One person was pronounced dead at the scene and a 16-year-old male was taken to the hospital for treatment.

 At 8:32 p.m., police responded to a shooting in the 2800 block of Josephine Street.
 Police say a man was taken to a local hospital after being shot.
 No additional information is available on the condition of the man.